Chapters | Links |

 Gil pulls himself across.

-Todd makes it safely across and promptly takes a nap.
-Next to the river was the only place we could escape the relentless heat.
+Todd Gillenwater makes it safely across and promptly takes a nap.
+Next to the river is the only place we can escape the relentless heat.

 95 #84 & #85